Amanita albocreata

 Amanita albocreata, also called the ringless panther or the ringless panther amanita, is a species of fungus in the family Amanitaceae.
 It was discovered in 1944, by William Murrill.
-It is commonly found in northeastern United States and southeastern Canada and elsewhere in North America.
-This species, that grows about 5 to 15 centimeters in length, is doubted to be fatally toxic.
+It is commonly found in the northeastern United States and parts of southeastern Canada.
 It normally grows between the rainy months of June and August.

 Taxonomy

-First described in 1902 by George Francis Atkinson under the name Amanitopsis albocreata, the species was transferred to Amanita in 1941 by Jean-Edouard Gilbert.
+First described in 1902 by George Francis Atkinson under the name Amanitopsis albocreata, the species was then transferred to Amanita in 1941 by one Jean-Edouard Gilbert.